Cactoidal/GodotEthersV3/README.md

 # GodotEthersV3
-Ethers for Godot 4.3, built with Godot Rust and Ethers-rs.
+Ethers for Godot 4.3, built with Godot Rust and Ethers-rs

 Docs | About